sh123/antenna_analyzer/README.md

 Introduction
 ------------
-Arudino based antenna swr analyzer / plotter can be used to measure antenna SWR from 160m band up to 2m.
-The limit is around 160MHz.
+Arudino based antenna swr analyzer / plotter can be used to measure antenna SWR from 160m band up to 1.25m.
+The limit is 225MHz.
 Next peripherals are in use:

  * Nokia screen, PCD8544